kcortes133/Prelims_Day3/README.md

 ## Output
 - csv file with viral community information
+- virusID,virusName,virusCount,virusHost
-- pie chart of 10 viruses with highest count in sample
+- pie chart of 9 viruses and hosts with highest count in sample